vishvAsa/AgamaH/hinduism/religion.md

 ## Is the hindu ethos a religion?
 - At this social level, it can be considered a "religion" with many subsects.
-- In that Hinduism and Abrahamisms are fundamentally mutually exclusive (more [here](../rivals/abe-disease/abe-disease/)), the practical and strategic answer is YES.
+- In that Hinduism and Abrahamisms are fundamentally mutually exclusive, the practical and strategic answer is YES.

 ## Benefits of saying "hinduism is a religion"
 - Legal protections (in a world whose polity is heavily influenced by Abrahamisms) apply.